mikeyEcology/MLWIC/README.md

 ```

 <i> You only need to run steps 2-4 the first time you use this package on a computer.</i>\
-<b>Step 2: Install TensorFlow (<2.0) on your computer.</b> The function `tensorflow` will do this on Macintosh and Ubuntu machines, but the installation of this software is inconsistent.
+<b>Step 2: Install TensorFlow (version 1.14) on your computer.</b> The function `tensorflow` will do this on Macintosh and Ubuntu machines, but the installation of this software is inconsistent.
 If you have trouble using our function or you are using a Windows computer, you can try doing this independently by following the directions [here](https://www.tensorflow.org/install/).

 <b>Step 3: Download the L1 folder from this [link](https://drive.google.com/file/d/1dY-49drRrSotFMHOOPZXrTgl5gqozGVL/view?usp=sharing).</b> After clinking on the link, a new tab will open showing L1.zip.
 Download this folder by clicking on the download button in the upper right hand corner (looks like an arrow pointing down to a line).
 Unzip the folder and then store this L1 folder in a location that makes sense on your computer (e.g., Desktop).
 Note the location, as you will specify this as `model_dir` when you run the functions `classify`, `make_output`, and `train`.